Skip to main contentAccessibility Statement

 Aims

-The session’s objectives:
+The session’s objectives are to:

-• to understand practical classroom strategies that can be used to support children and young people with EBSNA
+• understand practical classroom strategies that can be used to support children and young people with EBSNA

-• to understand interventions that can support children and young people with EBSNA in or outside of the classroom
+• understand interventions that can support children and young people with EBSNA in or outside of the classroom

 DateTimeLocationCost

 Executive Functions (EF) help us to complete a task, filter distractions, resist inappropriate or non-productive impulses, and sustain attention during a particular activity.
 We use them to set goals and plan ways to meet them, assess our progress along the way, and adjust the plan, if necessary, whilst managing emotions, such as frustration.
-These skills are important for all of us to be able to respond to the demands of everyday life and are hugely important for learning.

 This course is aimed at teachers, teaching assistants and pastoral support staff who work with all children and young people, and those with social, emotional and mental health needs.